Aiven-Open/klaw-docs/docs/HowTo/deployklaw.md

 ## Klaw releases

 Currently Klaw contributors intend to release Klaw once in every 1.5 months.
-Most of the times, it would be a minor release.
 All the releases are available [here](../category/Releases).
 For example : 2.4.0, 2.5.0 and so on.

 ## Deployment

-On every release, it is recommended to deploy Klaw to a staging server and run few sanity tests.
+On every release, we recommended deploying Klaw to a staging server and run a series of sanity tests which are targeted at the features that your organization uses in Klaw.

 ![Screenshot: Staging](../../static/images/deployklaw/staging.png)

-After successful tests, it is recommended to deploy Klaw to your next higher environments.
+Once the sanity tests have been completed to a satisfactory level, plan your production upgrade.

 ### Scenario 1